tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 - manage associated state.
 -->

-### Secure Aggregation using Secret Sharing and Keyed PRGs
+### Implementing the Specific Encrypted Execytor using Secret Sharing and Keyed PRGs

 *(work in progress)*